Facts Sheets & Numbers

-Metrolink is the nation's 3rd largest commuter rail system with 409 unduplicated route miles.
+Metrolink is the nation's 3rd largest commuter rail system with 409 unduplicated route miles and 538 total route miles.
 See our station map »

 2.8 million train miles per year and 400 million passenger miles per year.

-Metrolink has a very low tax subsidy of $0.35 per passenger mile.
+Metrolink has a very low public subsidy of $0.35 per passenger mile.

 81% of weekday trips are work-related.